Jojutla: Music and dances

-Brass bands to accompany the dances of Los Tecuanes, Las Pastoras and Chinelos at festivals.
+Traditional dances and music in Jojutla are performed by brass bands to accompany the dances of Los Tecuanes, Las Pastoras, and Chinelos at festivals.

+The Danza de los Tecuanes is a traditional masked dance rooted in pre-Hispanic cultural practices, in which the masks symbolize transformation and a connection to the spiritual world.
+The dance tells the story of a wild, man-eating beast called the Tecuán that attacks domestic animals, such as pigs, goats, donkeys, and rabbits, threatening the food supply of villagers.
+The villagers work alongside the Lord of the Mountain to lure and defeat the beast.
+They celebrated their victory with an 8-day-long festival.
+Performances include eight dancers dressed as domestic animals, two hunters with shotguns, and one dancer as Tecuán.
+Throughout the performance, Tecuán would interact with people in the audience.
+This performance is typically danced during Lent and regional fairs.

+Los Pastores is a traditional form of devotional theater performed on Christmas Eve after Las Posadas.
+The performance involves music and religious readings about the journey of the shepherds and other biblical themes.
+It was inspired by Spanish colonial theater and Indigenous cultural practices.

+The Chinelos are traditional masked dancers from the state of Morelos.
+The dance is typically seen during Carnival and other festivals.
+The tradition originated from Indigenous and Spanish colonial Catholic Carnival traditions.
+The dance often mocks European elites from the colonial period through its costumes and mannerisms.

+Sports

+The municipality of Jojutla has several sports facilities that host sporting events and recreational activities.
+The primary facility used is the Unidad Deportiva la Perseverancia.
+This facility has areas created for recreational and cultural activities.
+Since 1992, it has offered a variety of recreational activities such as soccer, American football, swimming, squash, running and walking tracks, aerobics, zumba, and yoga.
+Some cultural events include contemporary, ballroom, and regional dancing.

 Cuisine

 Red, white, and green pozole; corn tamales of all kinds: fish, nopales (cactus leaves) with onions, huazmole (a goat stew made with jumbay; different rice plates; cecina; barbecue; and tacos dorados (tacos made with deep-fried torillas).

 Economy

 Agriculture is the most important economic activity in Jojutla.
 Sugarcane, rice, corn, beans, jicama, and watermelons are grown.
 Livestock are raised for both meat and dairy.
 The industrial sector is small, with only two companies; one produces wires and conductors, while the other produces boxes and disposable plates.

 Jojutla is an important trading center not only within the municipality, but it also draws customers from other areas in the south part of the state of Morelos.
 Tourism is important, with Lake Tequesquitengo, Jardines de Mexico, four spas, three water parks, thirty-five restaurants, and twenty-two hotels.